Graded geometry and generalized reduction: Momentum maps and hamiltonian reduction

 \begin{lemma} The geometric coisotropic data $(N, K, F, \nabla)$ corresponding to the coisotropic submanifold $\cN = \widetilde{\mu}^{-1}(0)$ are given as follows: \begin{itemize} \item $N=\mu^{-1}(0)$, \item $K= \varrho(\mathfrak{a}_M)|_N$, \item $F=\sigma(\varphi(\g_M))|_N = \{ u_N, : u\in \g\}$, \item $\nabla_{u_N} = [\varphi(u)|_N]$, for $u\in \g$. \end{itemize}

 \end{lemma}

-\begin{proof} The geometric characterization of submanifolds defined by regular values of maps is given in Prop.~\ref{prop:invc}, from where the descriptions of $N$ and $K$ immediately follow.
-By \eqref{eq:regvalueKt}, the vector bundle $\widetilde{K}$ is given by $\varphi(\g_M)|_N + K\wedge E|_N$, which can be checked to correspond to $F$ and $\nabla$ as in the statement using \eqref{eq:Fnabla}. \end{proof}
+\begin{proof} The geometric characterization of submanifolds defined by regular values of maps is given in Prop.~\ref{prop:invcgeom}, from where the descriptions of $N$ and $K$ immediately follow.
+By \eqref{eq:regvalueKt}, the vector bundle $\widetilde{K}$ is given by $\varphi(\g_M)|_N + K\wedge E|_N$, which corresponds to $F$ and $\nabla$ as in the statement using \eqref{eq:Fnabla}. \end{proof}

 Let us now assume that $\widetilde{\g}$ is a DGLA, with differential $\delta$, see Prop.~\ref{prop:dgla}, and that $\cM$ is equipped with a Courant function $\Theta$, so that $E$ acquires a Courant algebroid structure with anchor $\rho$ and bracket $\Cour{\cdot,\cdot}$ (see $\S$ \ref{subsec:CA}).